-Harald Hardrada: The Last Great Viking
+Harald Hardrada: The Last Viking King

-Early Life of Harald
+Early Life of Harald Hardrada

 Harald Hardrada, born in 1015 in Ringerike, Norway, came from a prominent family.
 His father, Sigurd Syr, was a chieftain, and his mother, Åsta Gudbrandsdatter, was of noble lineage.